tiannavittoria/tiannavittoria.github.io/README.md

 courses and YouTube videos.
 I've also been learning everything I can about development from UX/UI to QA.

-Working in a agile environment is my goal and I wanted to create a website to highlight who I am and what I can do.
+Working in an agile environment is my goal and I wanted to create a website to highlight who I am and what I can do.
 Instead of working off a pre-determined